 Please read the guidelines carefully before completing the IMC 2018 Proposal Form.

-If you would like to apply for an IMC bursary for the IMC 2018, to help with the cost of the Registration and Programming Fee, accommodation and meals at the IMC, please complete the online Bursary Application Form when it becomes available by 31 May 2017.
+If you would like to apply for an IMC bursary for the IMC 2018, to help with the cost of the Registration and Programming Fee, accommodation and meals at the IMC, please complete the online Bursary Application Form below.
 You should submit your Bursary application at the same time as your paper or session proposal.

 Call for Papers/Sessions - International Medieval Congress 2018

 The IMC provides an interdisciplinary forum for the discussion of all aspects of Medieval Studies.
 Paper and session proposals on any topic related to the Middle Ages are welcome, while every year the IMC also chooses a special thematic focus.
 In 2018 - the year of the 25th IMC - this is ‘Memory’.

 There are many kinds of memory - personal and social, natural and artificial, political and cultural.
 Along the lines of this general taxonomy, memory operates in many diverse modes: as a mechanism, process, instrument, and cognitive framework relating to, and concerning recreations of, the past - the social past, the institutional past as well as the past of an individual.
 Central in the process of storing, retrieving, and (re)constructing the past, memory is by no means a stable entity; it is always undergoing transformation.